model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 ## Diving into `Bytes::BytesMut`

-At the bottom of the Tokio stack is the [Bytes](https://github.com/tokio-rs/bytes) library, a "rich set of utilities for manipulating byte arrays", which reflects the fact that networking applications, at their core, have to manipulate byte streams.
+At the bottom of the Tokio stack is the [Bytes](https://github.com/tokio-rs/bytes) library, a _"rich set of utilities for manipulating byte arrays"_, which reflects the fact that networking applications, at their core, have to manipulate byte streams.
 Inside the library are two container types:
 - `Bytes`: a cheaply cloneable and sliceable chunk of contiguous memory
 - `BytesMut`: a unique reference to a (potentially shared) contiguous slice of memory